geshan/geshan.github.com/posts/2021-01-02-nodejs-postgresql-tutorial.md

 module.exports = router;
 ```

-For now, it will give a static output of 1 quote as shown above.
+For now, it will give a static output of only 1 quote as shown above.
 We will link up the quotes route in the `app.js` file like below:

 ``` js
 var express = require('express');